Eq-Tran/ReactNativeWithFirebase/README.md

       that was introduced in the 6.0 update.
     */

-11) After completing these steps navigate to:
+11) After completing the steps navigate to the URL given to complete the setup of your React Native App with Firebase Services:

     // Adding and creating the firebase credentials to your RN App
   - https://invertase.io/oss/react-native-firebase/quick-start/ios-firebase-credentials